Havet-Vincent/OLocal/Symfony/README.md

 ```sh
 mkdir -p config/jwt
 ```
-One of these two commands ask you to create a secret phrase you have to make for security.
+One of these two commands will ask you to create a secret phrase you have to make for security.
 Remember it !
 ```sh
 openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096
 ```